Guardian Life Insurance Review

 Guaranteed Renewability

-Renew your term coverage annually after it expires, though at higher premiums.
-This helps people diagnosed with serious or terminal illness near their policy's end who lack other coverage options.
+Renew your term coverage annually after it expires at higher premiums; useful if you're diagnosed with a serious or terminal illness near your policy's end and have no other coverage options.

 Accelerated Terminal Illness

-Receive part of your death benefit early if diagnosed with a terminal disease while still alive.
+Access part of your death benefit early if diagnosed with a terminal illness.
 Also called an Accelerated Death Benefit.

 Charitable Benefit

-Guardian adds 1% to your regular death benefit (up to $100,000) at no extra cost.
-This amount goes to your chosen charity plus your beneficiaries' portion.
+Guardian adds 1% to your death benefit (up to $100,000) at no extra cost, paid directly to your chosen charity.

 Accelerated Benefit or Living Benefit

-Access part of your death benefit while still alive to help cover medical expenses.
-Unlike the Accelerated Terminal Illness rider, this covers diagnosed diseases or impairments that aren't fatal, including chronic illnesses.
+Access part of your death benefit while still alive to help cover medical costs.
+Unlike the Accelerated Terminal Illness rider, this applies to chronic illnesses and non-fatal conditions.

 Guaranteed Insurability